rsnodgrass/hassio-addons/virtual-itach-flex/README.md

 While built as a Docker container (with additional support for making it a plug-and-play Home Assistant HASS.IO add-on), this can just as easily be executed as a standalone server.

-The Virtual Adapter listens on ports 4999-5007, depending on configuration.
+The Virtual IP2SL listens on ports 4999-5007, depending on configuration.

 Data sent to any of these ports is relayed directly out the RS232 serial port associated with that TCP port in configuration.
 Similarly, any data received from the RS232 will